tnebooks/10th-science/content.en/docs/laws-of-motion/_index.md

 - Analyze weightlessness and the principle of conservation of momentum.
 - Explain the law of gravitation and its applications.
 - Understand the variations in 'g' due to height and depth.
-- Solve numerical problems related to force and motion
+- Solve numerical problems related to force and motion.

 ---